liufule12/repDNA/README.md

 repDNA
 ======

-repDNA is a Python package to generate various features of DNA sequences incorporating physicochemical properties and sequence-order effects.
+repDNA is a Python package to generate various modes of feature vectors for DNA sequences by incorporating user-defined physicochemical properties and sequence-order effects.

 This repDNA package is open source software made available under GPL license.
 Please see the LICENSE file for further details.